meowgorithm/baby-s3/README.md

 ## AWS Keys and Regions and Stuff

-AWS loves it when you put stuff in environment variables, so you'll need to do that to work with this library.
+AWS loves it when you put settings in environment variables, so you'll need to do that to work with this library.
 Set the following:

     AWS_ACCESS_KEY
     AWS_SECRET_ACCESS_KEY